Nemeas/100-days-of-code/log.md

 **Today's progress**: Fixing bugs

 **Thoughts**: There is a reason that we have alpha before beta before release!..
 Turns out only I can login, and only with my dev-account...
 I have no idea what's going on...

+### Day 31: 17.08.2018
+**Today's progress**: Reading a lot! and adding the alpha-testers as testers in the testingPlace..

+**Thoughts**: Turns out that for a person to test the game, I need to manually type the email into a group of testers where I can manage the releases of the game..
+I ALSO HAVE TO ADD THE EMAIL IN THE list in the TestingPlace of the Google Play Console for the testers to be able to actually login to the game...
+This has taken me 2!
+TWO!! days to realize!!!